Cloud App Development: 3 Things You Need to Know

 2. What are the benefits of cloud based application development?

 Remember the old way of doing things when it comes to application development.
 A team would first need to study the feasibility of the project, find out if they have both the manpower and the technology to carry it out, and if not, define what needs to be acquired and at what cost.
 It involved a cumbersome and extensive process that took a lot of time.

 Cloud computing took care of that.
 It provided a way where infrastructures are easily made available on to anybody interested, and on a very cheap, pay as you go model.
 What once took months to prepare, can now be started in weeks or maybe even less.
 This is the primary advantage of developing in the cloud: speed

 You do not have to worry about the infrastructure, the storage, the horsepower and even some of the services related to the maintenance and upkeep of this infrastructure and some resources you need to build and deploy the applications.
 Development teams can focus on creating the application itself, rather than these extraneous issues.

 3. What are the things to look out for?

 Reliability is a big issue for cloud app developers.
-If your service provider goes down, so will your applications.
+If your service provider goes down, so will your cloud based applications.
 The sad truth is that even if you sign up with the biggest or leading provider, it is not a guarantee that your applications will be accessible 100% of the time.
 For instance, several high profile websites such as Netflix, Pinterest and Fast Company were down because of a hacking attack on Amazon's data centers.